PierPompilii/Codon-Kingdom-Classifier/README.md

 ## Machine Learning Models
 We have built and evaluated several machine learning models to classify species based on codon frequencies:

-- Gaussian Naive Bayes: A probabilistic classifier based on applying Bayes' theorem with the assumption of independence between every pair of features.For this case it will be our baseline model.
+- **Gaussian Naive Bayes**: A probabilistic classifier based on applying Bayes' theorem with the assumption of independence between every pair of features.For this case it will be our baseline model.

-- Logistic Regression: A linear model for binary classification that can be extended to multiclass classification problems.
+- **Logistic Regression**: A linear model for binary classification that can be extended to multiclass classification problems.
 For this case, 5 clasess.

-- K-Nearest Neighbors (KNN): A non-parametric method used for classification by comparing the distance of a point to the points in the training set.
+- **K-Nearest Neighbors (KNN)**: A non-parametric method used for classification by comparing the distance of a point to the points in the training set.

-- Random Forest: An ensemble method that operates by constructing multiple decision trees and outputs the mode of the classes.
+- **Random Forest**: An ensemble method that operates by constructing multiple decision trees and outputs the mode of the classes.

-- Clustering: Unsupervised learning techniques to group species based on codon frequencies, providing insights into natural groupings in the data.
+- **Clustering**: Unsupervised learning techniques to group species based on codon frequencies, providing insights into natural groupings in the data.

--XGBoost: An ensemble learning method that combines multiple weak learners (decision trees by default) to create a strong classifier.
+-**XGBoost**: An ensemble learning method that combines multiple weak learners (decision trees by default) to create a strong classifier.
 It iteratively builds new models that complement the errors of previous models, focusing on instances where previous models have performed poorly.

--Esamble (XGBoost, Logistic Regression and SVC): Ensemble learning combines predictions from multiple machine learning models to produce better results than any single model.
+-**Ensemble Model** (XGBoost, Logistic Regression and SVC): Ensemble learning combines predictions from multiple machine learning models to produce better results than any single model.
 In this case, we're using a hard voting classifier that combines predictions based on the majority class label predicted by each individual classifier (XGBoost, Logistic Regression, and Support Vector Classifier).

 | Model                 | Parameters                                                                                                               | Score | Precision (Average) | Recall (Average) |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------|-------|---------------------|------------------|